anniee/AVHackbrightProject/README.md

 the i.materialise 3D Print Lab Connection API (specifically, a POST request using the appropriate .stl file and redirection of the user to the i.materialise site).

-Frontend tech stack also includes use of HTML5, Jinja, CSS3, JQuery, and Bootstrap.
+Frontend tech stack also includes use of HTML5, Jinja, CSS3, JQuery, Bootstrap, and Adobe Illustrator.

 <h2>Basic Principles</h2>